 How Stash Works

 Unlike a robo-advisor, which directly invests money for you in a diversified portfolio, Stash is a micro-investing app that aims to guide you in the process of picking investments in ETFs and individual stocks.
-The platform grants access to over 1,800 single stocks and ETFs.
+The platform grants access to thousands of single stocks and ETFs.

-Stash renames existing funds into easy-to-comprehend themes sorted by risk tolerance, goals, interests and values and also offers individual stocks.
+Stash renames existing funds into easy-to-comprehend themes sorted by risk tolerance, goals, interests, and values and also offers individual stocks.
 For example, Stash renames the iShares Global Clean Energy ETF as “Clean & Green.”
-The app also offers automated features such as a Round-Ups on purchases and deposits the change into your investment account.
+The app also offers automated features such as a Round-Ups which allows a user to round up their purchases to the nearest dollar from their linked external bank account and the money is deposited into their investment account.

-Stash also has a debit card service1 that boasts “Stock-BackⓇ” on purchases at more than 11 million locations.
+Stash also has a debit card service1 that boasts “Stock-BackⓇ” rewards on purchases at more than 11 million locations11.
 Users in the program can earn 0.125% Stock-BackⓇ on all purchases and, at times, as much as 5% at certain merchants.2

 Why Stash Might Be Worth Your Time